 Without additional extensions or fees, Shopify gives you a lot to work with.
 Upon signing up, you'll have access to their intuitive drag-and-drop website builder with over 70 ecommerce-ready themes to choose from, room to list unlimited products and upload unlimited files, built-in blogging, customer reviews, ready-to-go payment options for your customers, abandoned cart recovery, and analytics on your web traffic and products.

 By comparison in WooCommerce, some of these features (like abandoned cart recovery, analytics, and some payment options) require additional paid plugins and setup to use.

 While you get more out-of-the-box functionality with Shopify, you miss out on the kind of advanced customization you'd get with WooCommerce.
-Shopify allows you to edit the HTML/CSS of some parts of your ecommerce site, but it doesn't compare to the kind of control you'd get with the WooCommerce plugin.
+Shopify allows you to edit the HTML/CSS of some parts of your ecommerce site, but it doesn't compare to the control you'd get with the WooCommerce plugin.

-Notable Shopify features:
+Notable Shopify features include:

 - Drag-and-drop website builder (with 70+ themes to choose from)